tauke1/StocksApp/README.md

 # StocksApp
 StocksApp.

-Sorry i did'nt write unit tests(did not have enough time), but i know that every program should be covered more than possible(ideally 100%)
+Sorry i did'nt write unit tests(did not have enough time), but i know that every program should be covered by unit tests more than possible(ideally 100%)

 Technologies used:
 1) Newtonsoft.Json for json serializing/deserializing